 Frankly, there are very few instances when you would need to replace your garage door.
 Garage doors can be easily maintained to prolong their usability.
 Keeping regular tabs on their wear and tear, oiling and cleaning regularly, and replacing moving parts at the right intervals can mean that your garage door will last for a really long time.
 Having said that, there are times when replacement is the only option.

-If your garage door is showing visible denting, scratching, warping or rusting, it is about time to replace your door.
-This may have happened under many different circumstances like extreme weather, collision with a vehicle, or if your garage door is quite old and hasn’t been looked after.
+If your garage door is showing visible denting, scratching, warping, or rusting, it is about time to replace your door.
+This may have happened under many different circumstances like extreme weather, collision with a vehicle.
+If your garage door is quite old and hasn’t been looked after.

 As garage doors are continuously exposed to weather constraints they are likely to undergo severe deterioration.
 If your garage door is worn out, its opener, tracks, and springs may also have undergone damage.
 It is a safety risk and a prompt replacement may be a good idea.

 Another big reason for replacement is a damaged panel.
 Garage doors that have minor dents or scratches can be easily handled.
 If there is damage to a panel or the side of the door, getting a replacement identical panel may not be easy.
 In such circumstances, replacement may be the only option.
 If you are renovating your overall decor, there is a chance that you may want a certain kind of design of the door and would want to replace it.